gayoungko/Fruit-Image-Classification-with-Deep-Learning/README.md

 # Fruit-Image-Classification-with-Deep-Learning

-# Fruit Image Classification with CNN and MobileNetV2

 **Authors:** Gayoung (Ellena) Ko, Sijia (Neveah) Zhan

-This project classified fruit images using a custom CNN and transfer learning with MobileNetV2.
-We compared data augmentation strategies and optimizers, and evaluated model generalization using real-world images we collected ourselves.
+This project classifies fruit images using a custom CNN and transfer learning with MobileNetV2.
+We compare data augmentation strategies and optimizers, and evaluate model generalization using real-world images we collected ourselves.

 ## Dataset
 We used the [Fruits-360 dataset](https://www.kaggle.com/datasets/moltean/fruits) from Kaggle.

-## File(s) Included
+## Files Included
-1. ds340_project (1).ipynb :
+1. `ds340_project (1).ipynb`:
-   This notebook contains the complete code with model training, evalation, and the results.
+   Jupyter Notebook containing the complete code for model training, evaluation, and results.

-2. ds340_project_essay1 :
+2. `ds340_project_essay1`:
-   This document contains detailed insights into the methodology, results, and conclusions of the project.
+   A written report detailing the methodology, experimental design, results, and conclusions of the project.

 ## Key Findings
-- Data augmentation increased model robustness and reduced overfitting.
+- Data augmentation improved model robustness and reduced overfitting.
 - RMSprop outperformed both Adam and SGD.
 - The pre-trained MobileNetV2 model achieved higher accuracy than the custom CNN, but struggled with real-world images due to domain mismatch.
-- Fine-tuning MobileNetV2 improved performance on real-world images, but the results suggest that training on more diverse, real-world data is essential for true generalization.
+- Fine-tuning MobileNetV2 improved performance on real-world data, but findings suggest that additional diverse training data is necessary for true generalization.

 ## Future Work
-- Collect more diverse, noisy data.
+- Collect and train on more diverse, noisy datasets.
-- Explore ensemble learning for better generalization.
+- Explore ensemble learning methods to improve generalization performance.